 However, I am a firm believer in setting goals.
-I have met some of mine (membership in the Online Film Critics Society, of which I take great pride in saying I'm a Member in Good Standing), and recently, I have met most of my goal of cleaning out my desk.
+I have met some of mine, such as membership in the Online Film Critics Society, of which I take great pride in.

 A.) A Silent Film A Month

 Even before The Artist, to misquote a song, "I was into silent films when silent films weren't cool".
 I have always thought that silent films had been relegated to the netherworld of cinema, like antiques one kept around but didn't see any use for or anyone interested in.
 Unfortunately, so many silent films are now lost or incomplete.
 I have always thought it a tragedy that only 20 seconds of Theda Bara's version of Cleopatra are known to exist, but we'll have endless copies of The Hangover Part II to plague us forever.
 Fortunately, some films have survived, and some reemerged, such as a nearly complete version of Metropolis recently rediscovered in Buenos Aires in 2008.

 With that, I have a goal to watch and review at least one silent film (my small contribution to bring attention to the genre).

 B.) Finish the Retrospectives

 I had finished the Harry Potter and Planet of the Apes retrospectives, where I watched all the films in the series and threw in my own comparisons, rankings, and personal reflections on them.
 However, I realize I have one more to complete and quite a few to begin.